bbrown683/CVulkanRenderer/README.md

 # Surreel3D
-A WIP Animation tool inspired by [Blender](https://www.blender.org/).
+A self-learning project to recreate the popular animation tool [Blender](https://www.blender.org/) from scratch.

 ## TODO
+* Convert to CMake
 * Basically everything

 ## Dependencies